zaius/docs/content/docs/organizations/people-and-teams.md

 To start managing your organization you will first need to start adding people to it.

 When you're part of the **owners** team on an organization you're allowed to access the settings page.
-You can reach that page via the organziations profile page.
+You can reach that page via the organizations profile page.
 The manage buttons on that page will only be visible for team members on the **owners** team.